badlydrawnrob/elm-playground/frontend-masters/advanced-elm/README.md

 7. Complex architecture is not my job.
 8. Large programs are not my job.

+## Learning overhead

+> **To not waste too much of your life in the process, that's the goal.**
-One more thing to note is that learning knew programming languages or advanced concepts (in Elm or otherwise) has a massive overhead and days, weeks, months can drift by before you've got any real work done.
-The goal is to make money from your art, and to do that you need to build -> test -> build -> sell, and figure out if your idea is worth pursuing.
-Developers are expensive, which is the main reason I'm learning this stuff.
+> Learning knew programming languages or advanced concepts (in Elm or otherwise) has a massive overhead and days, weeks, months can drift by before you've got any real work done.

+The goal is to **make money from your art**, and to do that you need to `build -> test -> build -> sell`, and **figure out if your idea is worth pursuing**.
+Developers are expensive, which is the main reason I've had to learn this stuff.
-To not waste too much of your life in the process, that's the goal.

 ## Positives